 Babylon Berlin: Not a lot of buzz on this series but it’s over the top production values and Weimer Republic setting make this one of the best under the radar programs on Netflix.
 Pay close attention to the nightclub scenes.
 Nobody has done decadence better than Weimer Berlin.

 Velvet Buzzsaw: Art hustlers at work in this take on the insane gallery system.
 Non-stop sexual transactions and out right cash payoffs have become the new normal in the hyper sophisticated world of high stakes art collecting.
+On Netflix.

 The Kominsky Method: Michael Douglas and Alan Arkin bring a special kind of talent to this old happens comedy.
 Some of the best comedy writing on planet earth.
+On Netflix.

 Best Film of 2018: Roma.
 It’s not even close.
 This is one of those transcendent films that comes along every decade or so.
 In the same strata as L’Atlante, Citizen Kane, Casablanca, 2001 A Space Odyssey, 8 1/2, Wings of Desire, and Blue Velvet.